azutoolkit/cql/docs/guides/active-record-with-cql/README.md

   them, and handling migrations
 ---

-# Active Record with Cql
+# Active Record with CQL

 Getting Started with Active Record, Relations, and Migrations in CQL

 In this guide, we'll walk through using CQL with Crystal for setting up a database schema, defining records (models), establishing relationships between them, and handling migrations.
 This will be a foundational guide for developers who are familiar with Object-Relational Mapping (ORM) concepts from other frameworks like ActiveRecord (Rails), Ecto, or Hibernate, but are now learning CQL with Crystal.

-***
+---

 ### Prerequisites

 Before getting started, ensure you have the following:

-* Crystal language installed (latest stable version).
+- Crystal language installed (latest stable version).
-* PostgreSQL or MySQL set up locally or in the cloud.
+- PostgreSQL or MySQL set up locally or in the cloud.
-* CQL installed in your Crystal project.
+- CQL installed in your Crystal project.

 You can add CQL to your project by including it in your `shard.yml`: